alunodoisgte/prep/teachers/README.md

 > ⛔ The course materials themselves are written at about an
 > 12-year-old reading comprehension level except in key portions of
-> lessons where students would be likely to learn.
+> lessons where students would be likely to read.
 Then we have aimed
 > for a 9-year-old level.
 It is very likely you as the parent or
 > teacher will have to paraphrase or simplify how the material is
 > written here for your particular students.